 Add dimethylglyoxime(DMG) to nickel ion solution.
 Next add little bit of ammonia to make solution basic.
 It will give a red precipitate.

-This is a very specific testing reaction of nickel ion.
+This is a very specific test for nickel +2 cation.

 Questions of nickel ion tests under qualitative analysis of inorganic chemistry